wp-plugins/participants-database/readme.txt

 This plugin has two modes of interacting with the database.
 First, as a tool for logged-in admin or editors to manage the database, second as a way for site visitors to sign up and fill in their information themselves.
 Depending on what you need, you can use either or both.

 To collect signups on your website there are two shortcodes: [pdb_signup] and [pdb_record].
 Use the [pdb_signup] one to give people a way to add their name to your list.
 You can customize which fields they need to fill in. [pdb_record] displays an expanded version of the form so people can add to or edit their own record.
+These two shortcodes can be on the same page if you want.

 This way, your site visitors can sign up with only a name and email (for instance) and then go back and fill out all the other information you want to get from them.
 It is not necessary for them to log in or register, and the people in the database are separate from your WordPress site users.